 “Ich bin ein Berliner” (I am a Berlin citizen) were the famous words spoken 1963 by the American president John F Kennedy in West Berlin.
-The gesture and the whole speech was considered a response to erection of the Berlin Wall.
+The gesture and the whole speech were considered a response to the erection of the Berlin Wall.
 On the picture below a small piece of the Berlin Wall with a graffiti portraying JFK.

 A small piece of the Berlin Wall with a graffiti portraying JFK.
 The piece was, or still is, on display in front of the European Commission HQ in Brussels.
 (I made this photo on October the 10th.)

 Today we celebrate the 27th anniversary of the opening of the Berlin Wall (9 November 1989), a step that for many of us was the symbolic end of the so-called Cold War and the beginning of the German unification that took place a year after in 1990 on October the 3rd.

 A short historical explanation: